Self-adjusting Population Sizes for the $(1, \lambda)$-EA on Monotone Functions: Introduction

-We do not just strengthen the positive result, but we show that the negative result generalizes in a surprisingly strong sense, too: for arbitrary muta\-tion rate $c/n$ where $c<1$, if $s$ is sufficiently large, then the \saolea needs exponential time on \emph{every} monotone function, Theorem~\ref{thm:Inefficient}.
-Thus the failure mode for large $s$ is not specific to \OneMax.
+We do not just strengthen the positive result, but we show that the negative result generalizes in a surprisingly strong sense, too: for any arbitra\-ry muta\-tion rate $c/n$ where $c<1$, if $s$ is sufficiently large, then the \saolea needs exponential time on \emph{every} monotone function, Theorem~\ref{thm:Inefficient}.
+Thus, the failure mode for large~$s$ is not specific to \OneMax.
 On the other hand, we also generalize the result (implicit in~\cite{hevia2021arxiv}) that the only hard region is in linear distance from the optimum: for any value of $s$, if the algorithm starts close enough to the optimum (but still in linear distance), then with high probability it optimizes every monotone function efficiently, Theorem~\ref{thm:large_s_efficient}.
 Finally, we complement the theoretical ana\-lysis with simulations in Section~\ref{sec:simulations}.
-These simulations show another interesting aspect: in a `middle region' of $s$, it seems to depend on $F$ whether the algorithm is efficient or not.
-Thus we conjecture that there does \emph{not} exist an efficiency threshold $s_0$ such that all parameters $s<s_0$ and $F>1$ are efficient, while all $s>s_0$ and $F>1$ are inefficient.
+These simulations show another interesting aspect: in a `middle region' of~$s$, it seems to depend on $F$ whether the algorithm is efficient or not.
+Thus, we conjecture that there does \emph{not} exist an efficiency threshold $s_0$ such that all parameters $s<s_0$ and $F>1$ are efficient, while all $s>s_0$ and $F>1$ are inefficient.
 Note that our results show that this dependency on $F$ can only appear in a `middle region', since our results for small $s$ and large $s$ are independent of~$F$ (which improves the negative result in~\cite{hevia2021arxiv}).
+A similar effect was observed for the self-adjusting $(1+(\lambda,\lambda))$-GA in~\cite{doerr2018optimal}, but for different reasons.
+There, the effect was caused by a universal upper bound on the success probability of $\approx 0.31 < 1$, independent of $\lambda$.
+This can cause problems if the target success rate is larger than $0.31$, and thus unachievable, see \cite[Section 6.4]{doerr2018optimal} for a full discussion.
+In our setting, the success probability approaches one as $\lambda$ grows, so the problem does not exist, and the reason for the impact of $F$ seems different.